tommypacker/kotml/README.md

     * Gaussian
     * Multinomial
     * Bernoulli
+* K Nearest Neighbors
+    * Non-Weighted
+    * Weighted
 * DataContainer class to easily manipulate data given in CSV form.
 Splits data automatically into testing and training data with a user defined split ratio.
 Also allows ignoring the first column of datasets in case of an ID column.
-* Planned support for many other popular ML models (SVM, KNN, etc).
+* Planned support for many other popular ML models (SVM, Regression, etc).

 Examples
 --------